MaynardMiner/SWARM/README.md

 *Install Steps:*

-Step 1: Open SWARM.bat, change wallet with your BTC wallet, modify/add/replace arguments to your specifications.
+Optional: Open SWARM.bat, change wallet with your BTC wallet, modify/add/replace arguments to your specifications.
 See help
           files for a list of arguments.
 Or use github wiki.
 If using HiveOS- You will only ever have to do this once.
+          You could also instead copy ``config\parameters\defaults.json`` as ``newarguments.json`` in same directory, and edit it as desired.

+Launch SWARM.bat.
+First time run will start ``swarm_help``.

-Step 2: (Optional): If you wish to use HiveOS, add your farm hash as ``-Hive_Hash``
+If you chose to use HiveOS:

-Step 3: Launch SWARM.bat (or run Help_Windows.bat for a very easy to use guided setup that will give instructions).
+Step 1: Copy your arguments from swarm.
+It will instruct you what to copy.

-Step 4: (Optional) When background agent starts- Go to HiveOS.
+Step 1: When background agent starts- Go to HiveOS.

-Step 5: (Optional) Create a flight sheet for SWARM (SEE HiveOS install below), you can omit Installation URL, but not arguments!
+Step 2: Create a flight sheet for SWARM (SEE HiveOS install below), you can omit Installation URL since you are already
+        Installed.
+Copy arguments you pasted in flight sheet.
+See photos below.

-Step 6: (Optional) Apply flight sheet to your newly created SWARM worker.
+Step 3: Apply flight sheet to your newly created SWARM worker.

-Step 7: (Optional) Confirm SWARM has restarted- At this point when background agent starts- SWARM should communicate stats to
+Step 4: Confirm SWARM has restarted- At this point when background agent starts- SWARM should communicate stats to
         HiveOS, and should be ready to accept commands.
-You will no longer need to modify the .bat file- You modify arguments through HiveOS and your flight sheet.
+You will no longer need to modify the .bat file/json- You modify arguments through HiveOS and your flight sheet.

 ### HIVEOS